-Senior Thesis I and Senior Thesis II jointly count as one capstone option.
+Note: Senior Thesis I and Senior Thesis II jointly count as one capstone option.

 Haven’t experienced online learning before or wondering what it’s like to earn your degree online at South University?
 While the mode of learning is different from the traditional classroom experience with added convenience and flexibility, we hold the same high standards of academic excellence in the online classroom.